 - Pinch of salt

-- Pour your milk into a mug and microwave it for about 20 seconds until it is lukewarm, NOT HOT (about 105-115 degrees F.).
-Stir in yeast and allow to sit for 10-15 minutes until the top of the mixture looks foamy.*
+- Pour your milk into a mug and microwave it for about 20 seconds until it is lukewarm, NOT HOT (about 105-115 degrees F).
+Stir in yeast and a pinch of sugar and allow to sit for 10-15 minutes until the top of the mixture looks foamy.*

-- In a medium bowl, whisk together milk mixture, melted butter, sugar, egg yolk, and salt.
+- In a medium bowl, whisk together milk and yeast mixture with melted butter, sugar, egg yolk, and salt.

-- Add the flour a third at a time and using a spoon, mix well, until a thick, sticky dough forms and all the flour is incorporated.
-Dump the mixture onto a well-floured work surface and knead just until the dough is no longer sticky and forms a ball (about 10 folds).
+- Add the flour and use a spoon to mix well, until a thick, sticky dough forms and all the flour is incorporated.
+Drop the mixture onto a well-floured work surface and knead until the dough is no longer sticky and forms a ball (about 10 to 15 folds).

-- Place dough into a greased bowl, cover with a towel, and allow to rise in a warm place for an hour, or until doubled in size.
+- Place dough into a greased bowl, cover with a towel, and allow to rise in a warm place for an hour to 90 minutes, until doubled in size.

 - Stir together brown sugar and cinnamon.

 - Spread butter over the entire thing and top with the brown sugar mixture.
-Roll from the short side.
+Roll into a tight log from the short side.
 Use a serrated knife or dental floss to cut the roll into quarters.

-In a medium bowl, whisk together softened cream cheese, butter, sugar, vanilla, and salt, until well combined.
-Cover tightly and place in the refrigerator.
+- While your rolls are baking, in a medium bowl, whisk together softened cream cheese, butter, sugar, vanilla, and salt, until well combined.